 The material inside is a washing bag, which stirs cannabis by non-intrusive means.
 This allows for exceptional trichome extraction without destroying your plant material.

-So, how to make hashish?
+So, how to make hash?
+2 methods

 There are two traditional methods of making hashish:

 - Rubbing the plants with your hands; this is how hand-rubbed hash and charas are made.